Snory/RobinOnTheWayBlog/content/blog/August2023/index.md

 This being my first reflection, it might come across as a bit rushed.
 But I'm confident I'll make my way there, somehow, sometime.

 In the 'Focus of the Month' section, I articulated my intention to dedicate 4 hours each day to learning.
 Initially, I presumed this would be a straightforward goal to achieve.
 However, reality proved otherwise, as it turned out to be more challenging than anticipated.
-My average daily learning time currently stands at: __.
+In total I was learning around 41 hours from 6th of August to 25th of August.
+So 20 days making my average daily learning time around two hours a day.

 This led me to introspect and ponder, 'Is it feasible for fatigue from sleep or work to impede my ability to carve out the necessary time for propelling myself toward the finish line?'
 Seeking resolution, I took a day of leave from my conventional 9-to-5 occupation, only to discover that I managed to engage in learning for a mere 3 hours and 36 minutes.

 It was this nagging feeling that I should create something, and it kept distracting me.
 I was thinking about a concept for a space racer, a platformer, and in the end, I was revisiting one of my older ideas.
 Thinking about game designs always costs me a great deal of energy; nonetheless, it is always fun.